csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     - An **escape sequence** uses "normal" letters to represent "special", hard-to-type characters
     - `\n` represents the newline character, i.e. the result of pressing "enter"
     - `\t` represents the tab character, which is a single extra-wide space (you usually get it by pressing the "tab" key)
     - `\"` represents a double-quote character that will get printed on the screen, rather than ending the text string in the C# code.

-        - Without this, you couldn't write a sentence with quotation marks in a `Console.WriteLine`, because the C# compiler wouls assume the quotation marks meant the string was ending
+        - Without this, you couldn't write a sentence with quotation marks in a `Console.WriteLine`, because the C# compiler would assume the quotation marks meant the string was ending

         - This program won't compile because `in quotes` is not valid C# code, and the compiler thinks it is not part of the string:

             ```